 Couples who would rather replace their garter toss with something less anxiety-inducing have plenty of options.
 See what people are doing with their reception schedules to figure out what you want to do.

-1. Play the Newlywed Game
+1. Play the Shoe Game

 2. Host a Dance Challenge